 The currently selected source is indicated by the STAT pin; this pin is an open-drain output that is low if the batteries are selected and high-impedance if the USB supply is selected.
 The current limit of the TPS2113A is set to about 1.9 A. For more information about the power multiplexer, see the TPS2113A datasheet (1k redirect).

 The main board also has 3.3 V linear regulator.
-The inertial sensors draw power from the 3.3 V line; the remainder (up to a few hundred milliamps) is available for powering external circuits or devices.
+The inertial sensors and level shifters draw power from the 3.3 V line; the remainder (up to a few hundred milliamps) is available for powering external circuits or devices.

 Alternative power sources